Property prices are continually changing.

-But, in real estate there are no guarantees.
+But, of course, in real estate there are no "sure things".

-When your property appreciates you have a larger asset to borrow against, and you get a greater profit when you sell.
+When your house appreciates you have a greater asset to borrow against, and you get a better profit when you sell.

-The most important factor to consider is that you choose a real estate agent in DuBois who can identify the factors that influence local prices.
+The most important aspect to consider is that you go with a real estate agent in DuBois who recognizes the factors that affect local prices.

-A lot of people are convinced that the economy is the most influential factor impacting real estate appreciation.
+Many are convinced that the economy is the major factor affecting real estate appreciation.

 It goes without saying that

-there are a lot of issues on a national level that adjust your house's value: unemployment, interest rates, consumer confidence, and more.
+there are numerous issues on a national level that change your home's value: unemployment, interest rates, inflation, and more.

-So when it comes to keeping their value, these areas often appreciate better than others.
+So when it comes to holding their value, these areas typically appreciate better than others.